ApeWorX/ape/docs/userguides/testing.md

 ape plugins install hardhat
 ```

-### Hot Testing Tips
+## Advanced Testing Tips

-If you want to samples of test and projects follow this link to [Ape Academy](https://github.com/ApeAcademy)
+If you want to use Samples test and projects follow this link to [Ape Academy](https://github.com/ApeAcademy)

 ```
 project                     # The root project directory